 Related Party Revenue from related parties year Payments to related parties year Amounts owed by related parties year Amounts owed to related parties year

 \$'000 \$'000 \$'000 \$'000

-All NT Government departments 161 61 1 -
+All NT Government departments 161 34 1 -

+SA Government department 150 - - -

 Outside of normal citizen type transactions with the Territory, there were no related party transactions that involved key management personnel and their close family members.
 No provision has been required, nor any expense recognised, for impairment of receivables from related parties.